lucagiacomelli/MSR-UNIX/README.md

 # How to run the code
 To run the code follow the steps:
 1) Clone the repository;
-2) Compile the server from terminal with the command gcc Server/Server.c -o server
+2) Compile the server from terminal with the command 'gcc Server/Server.c -o server'
-3) Start the server from terminal with the command ./server
+3) Start the server from terminal with the command './server'
 4) Compile and start different Client.c in the same way.